mjpclab/go-http-file-server/README.md

     Use virtual empty directory as root directory.
     Useful to share alias directories only.

+-I|--dir-index <file> ...
+    Specify default index file for directory.
+    Directly mounted files by alias are not considered.

 -a|--alias <separator><url-path><separator><fs-path> ...
     Set path alias. e.g. ":/doc:/usr/share/doc"